mayurwaghmode/DevOps-Connect/Linux/README.md

 	$ sudo yum install grep

-//Search for the lines that contain the given word in the given filename
+Search for the lines that contain the given word in the given filename

 	$ grep 'word' filename

-//search for the lines which are having exception keyword in the server.log file
+Search for the lines that have exception keywords in the server.log file

  	$ grep -i 'exception' server.log

-//search for the given text in the present directory and in sub-directories also
+search for the given text in the present directory and in sub-directories also

  	$ grep -R 'exception'

 => We can pass several options for the 'grep' command